citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 2. Verify your email adress (a link will be sent to your email adress).
 3. Check your personal details and if correct start and complete the [identity verification][tebex-identity-verification].
 4. Create a [project][tebex-project] by giving it a name, choosing the preffered currency and choosing the type of the project.<br>
-If you are unsure which type of project is the right one, choose "<em>I operate a game server</em>".<br>
+If you are running a server choose "<em>I operate a game server</em>".<br>
 5. Once done you can proceed to open your Tebex Control Panel and click [Integrations > Game Servers][tebex-integration-game-servers].
 6. Click 'Connect Game Server' in the top-right, then click the 'Plugin' option.
 7. Give your server a name and click 'Continue'.
-8. Follow the instructions on-screen to add your unique secret-key to your server.cfg - we'd recommend adding the line at the bottom of the file.
+8. Follow the instructions on-screen to add your unique secret-key to your server.cfg - we'd recommend adding the line at the bottom of the file like this:

+`sv_tebexSecret yourtebexsecretkey`

 9. Restart your server.
 10. Press 'Continue' on the Tebex Control Panel page you have open.